jasonsydes/incubator/isomir_naming.md

 For 3’ end shortening, because they may be quite shorter, one could also use the protein denomination and for example, if the isomiR is 18nt instead of 21, name it something like “miRA-5p-19*” which would make the naming simpler than “miRA-5p-a19-a20-a21”.

-Here are some examples of a system that can be used to refer to a specific isomiR within a text or article.
+Here are some examples of a remarkable system that can be used to refer to a specific isomiR within a text or article.
 I think this system is informative and not too heavy but we probably need to think about it a bit more:

 ```